The Latest: Airstrike pounds Iran near pro-government rally as war threatens global economy

 Jerusalem-based nonprofit Ir Amim questioned why the restrictions have remained in place as other synagogues and mosques have remained open, saying they “cannot be separated from the long-standing Israeli policy aimed at reducing Palestinian presence” at the holy site.

-Iraq is caught in the crossfire of the Iran war, with attacks by both sides on its soil
+Iraq is caught in the crossfire, with attacks by both sides on its soil

 Unlike other Middle Eastern states touched by the war, Iraq hosts both entrenched Iran-aligned forces and significant U.S. interests.
 As in past upheavals, Iraqis have learned to adapt to daily violence that intrudes on everyday life.